Carme, Spain: History

 It is believed the town was founded at the end of the Middle Ages, although the first historical documents of the town speak of the late seventeenth century.
 At the time of the Arab conquest and during the same average age (10th and 11 centuries), much of Cataloniawas partially occupied by Arabs.
 This caused the middle of the country to form a series of fortifications in order to monitor the progress of Arabs to Europe today.
 This set of fortifications are known as the border castles and correspond to a fictitious line drawn through the current central Catalonia allowing visually dominate a vast territory and defend it quickly and efficiently.
 Some castles then be visited on route "border castles of the Middle Ages" along the Catalan territory.
 The Anoia region is one of the most preserved castles and small fortresses, and allows for a very similar to the reality of that time.
 One of the best preserved and restored castles is the La Pobla de Claramunt, located five kilometers from the town of Carme.

 At the beginning of the 18th century, Carme underwent a major demographic and economic growth and during that growth, a new religious temple was built.
 Currently, this is the village church, where they celebrate the traditional local and national festivals of the village, along with religious activities.

 Climate

 Carme's climate is due to its location and topography.
 It has many hot summers (25–40 °C) and very cold winters in extremely cold.
 Half of the rainfall is concentrated in the autumn but also in spring it rains frequently.
 In winter snow thickness episodes live media, so despite not having much altitude valley was cold and the accumulated snow level down in this area compared to other towns like La Laguna.

-And finally, we need to highlight the last most significant aspect of the village.
-As mentioned previously, Carme is located in the middle of a valley, which affords a variety biological and mineral.
-In fact Carme and surrounding stand for a special occasion; the fact is that due to the geographical position of the valley, we find in these different climates and vegetation.
-We can find the weather riverside the Mediterranean or dry, all present and well characterized.
-This confluence cause the formation of a small microclimate in the valley of Carme, which creates a very special phenomenon in the valley.
-In the midst of this special climate, individuals are more comfortable there are some birds that are in this space weather and vegetation ideal for playback.
-A year ago, a team of specialists and animal rights carried out a field study in the field in order to locate and highlight what were actually groups of birds we could find.
-The result of this study showed that in the Valley of Carme they could get to find more than 50 different bird species and up to 85.
-These could highlight the Executioner, the Shrike, Cornell black or swallow.